 Anthony Award will be given;

-receiving the most votes shall be the Anthony Awards nominees.
-Vote counts and ranking shall
+receiving the most votes shall be Anthony Award Nominees.

 5. If there is a tie between the fifth place and subsequent places, all the tied nominees shall be listed, except